SiJiL82/currency-converter/README.md

         ![File Conversion After](readme-assets/images/file_conversion_after.png)
 # Testing
 ## User Story Testing
--  __As a user of the application, I want to:__
+-  __User Features Requested:__
-    - Enter 2 currencies and see the exchange rate between them.
+    - Request: Enter 2 currencies and see the exchange rate between them.
-        - The user can choose the "View and exchange rate" option, enter their 2 currencies and be shown the exchange rate between these currencies.
+        - Result: The user can choose the "View and exchange rate" option, enter their 2 currencies and be shown the exchange rate between these currencies.
-        - Seeing the rate in both directions would be a bonus.
+        - Request: Seeing the rate in both directions would be a bonus.
-            - The application automatically returns the exchange rate for the chosen currencies in both directions.
+            - Result: The application automatically returns the exchange rate for the chosen currencies in both directions.
-    - Enter a source currency, a destination currency and a value, and have the value converted into the destination currency.
+    - Request: Enter a source currency, a destination currency and a value, and have the value converted into the destination currency.
-        - The user can choose the "Convert a single value to another currency" option, enter their currencies and a value to be converted and will be shown the converted amount.
+        - Result: The user can choose the "Convert a single value to another currency" option, enter their currencies and a value to be converted and will be shown the converted amount.
-        - See the exchange rate that was used for the calculation.
+        - Request: See the exchange rate that was used for the calculation.
-            - This was not implemented as it made the user experience feel cluttered.
+            - Result: This was not implemented as it made the user experience feel cluttered.
 However the user can choose the "View an exchange rate" option to see the rate used for 2 currencies.
-    - Be sure any calculations I make are using the latest exchange data.
+    - Request: Be sure any calculations I make are using the latest exchange data.
-        - The application pulls the latest available data from the API each time a calculation is performed.
+        - Result: The application pulls the latest available data from the API each time a calculation is performed.
-    - Have an intuitive UI that makes it clear what operations I can perform.
+    - Request: Have an intuitive UI that makes it clear what operations I can perform.
-        - The application has a clear menu and user prompts, with consistent colour formatting added to assist with presenting information to the user.
+        - Result: The application has a clear menu and user prompts, with consistent colour formatting added to assist with presenting information to the user.
-    - Be able to make calculations quickly, without having to type out the entire currency name.
+    - Request: Be able to make calculations quickly, without having to type out the entire currency name.
-        - The application uses only the 3 letter abbreviation for a currency for inputs by the user, making it quicker to enter chosen currencies.
+        - Result: The application uses only the 3 letter abbreviation for a currency for inputs by the user, making it quicker to enter chosen currencies.
-        - Being shown currency abbreviations would be a bonus, so I don't have to look them up.
+        - Request: Being shown currency abbreviations would be a bonus, so I don't have to look them up.
-            - The user can choose the "List available currencies" option to present all available currencies with their full name and 3 letter abbreviation.
+            - Result: The user can choose the "List available currencies" option to present all available currencies with their full name and 3 letter abbreviation.
-    - Have the ability to pass in a spreadsheet of data to be processed, rather than have to enter each calculation manually.
+    - Request: Have the ability to pass in a spreadsheet of data to be processed, rather than have to enter each calculation manually.
-        - The user can choose the "Convert values from a supplied file to another currency" to load a CSV file with data they want to be converted.
+        - Result: The user can choose the "Convert values from a supplied file to another currency" to load a CSV file with data they want to be converted.
 # Deployment

 # Credits